Augmented Reality Filters May Violate Privacy Law–Hartman v. Meta

 Implications

 Facebook may still win this case based on BIPA’s various technicalities.
 However, I’m mostly flummoxed by the weaponization of BIPA against augmented reality, especially tools that bring a great deal of joy to people’s lives like AR filters and effects.
-If the BIPA challenge succeeds against augmented reality, it will be yet reason to suspect that BIPA represents a regulatory intervention that occurred too early in the technology development cycles, before its applications were clear.
+If the BIPA challenge succeeds against augmented reality, it will be yet another reason to suspect that BIPA represents a regulatory intervention that occurred too early in the technology development cycle, before its applications were clear.
 A successful suit here also will be more evidence that BIPA is hindering the development of socially beneficial tools and services.
-For example, I remain irritated about the BIPA lawsuits to try to prevent Internet services from using anti-CSAM blocklists and face scans for age authentication purposes.
+For example, I remain irritated about the BIPA lawsuits trying to prevent Internet services from using anti-CSAM blocklists and face scans for age authentication purposes.

 Case Citation: Hartman v.
 Meta Platforms, Inc., 2024 U.S. Dist.
 LEXIS 167696 (S.D.
 Ill.
 Sept.
 17, 2024).
 The complaint.